SlimeKnights/TinkersConstruct/.github/ISSUE_TEMPLATE/1-16-issue-report.md

 **Confirm below that this issue is not covered on the roadmap or "Whats New?"**

 **Can it be reproduced with *just* Tinkers Construct?
 If not, list the other mods *required* to reproduce the issue.**

+Should be fewer than 10 mods, you should be running no mods besides those 10 when you reproduce the issue.